-- 1. Shielding Verification: In advance of QCM commissioning, contact the Radiation Control Group to verify acceptable UITF shielding - 2.
-Verify that valves on either side of the QCM are CLOSED and cannot be opened via EPICS (i.e., the compressed air line is NOT attached to the OPEN spigot of the valve) - 3.
+- 1. Verify that valves on either side of the QCM are CLOSED and cannot be opened via EPICS (i.e., the compressed air line is NOT attached to the OPEN spigot of the valve).
+Figure 17 shows the QCM inside the UITF enclosure, with valves on both sides. - 2.
 The following is an overview of the PSS sweep, which can be performed by a single individual.
 Use the complete detailed sweep procedure and map attached to this OSP.
-A copy will also be maintained in the Control Room. - i) Inform all occupants to leave the UITF enclosure, inform occupants at the electronics racks above Cave1 about the day's activities and that personal dosimetry is required by roof top occupants - ii) Verify the barrier is installed at the Cave2 helium vent and that required lead shielding is properly positioned at the Cave1 trenches - iii) Close both doors - iv) Go to control room and turn key to SWEEP - v) Enter the enclosure through the back door, close door behind you upon entry - vi) Arm RunSafe Box601 in the hallway - vii) Sweep the enclosure, walking all the way to the north wall of Cave2 - viii) Verify the two valves on either side of the are locked CLOSED and disabled from epics control - ix) Arm RunSafe Box602 near labyrinth exit - x) Exit through the labyrinth closing screen gate door completely - xi) Return to control room, turn key to RUN to arm the Personnel Safety System procedure for C100 cryomodules.
-Similar steps will be followed for the QCM, and performed by SRF Institute staff, with CIS staff observing.
-After the first few RF commissioning trials, a dedicated RF commissioning procedure will be written for the QCM and CIS staff will apply RF to the QCM in the future.
+A copy will also be maintained in the Control Room. - i) Inform all occupants to leave the UITF enclosure - ii) Close both doors - iii) Go to control room and turn key to SWEEP - iv) Enter the enclosure through the back door, close door behind you upon entry - v) Arm RunSafe Box601 in the hallway - vi) Sweep the enclosure, walking all the way to the north wall of Cave2 - vii) Verify the Faraday Cup is locked in place, and the valve to the 1/4 cryomodule is locked CLOSED - viii) Arm RunSafe Box602 near labyrinth exit - ix) Exit through the labyrinth closing screen gate door completely - x) Return to control room, turn key to RUN to arm the Personnel Safety System